Air (French band)

 Air is a French music duo from Versailles, consisting of Nicolas Godin and Jean-Benoît Dunckel.
-Their critically acclaimed debut album, Moon Safari, including the track "Sexy Boy", was an international success in 1998.
+Their debut album, Moon Safari, including the track "Sexy Boy", was released in 1998.
 Its follow-up, The Virgin Suicides, was the score to Sofia Coppola's first film The Virgin Suicides.
 The band has since released the albums 10 000 Hz Legend, Talkie Walkie, Pocket Symphony, Love 2, Le voyage dans la lune and Music for Museum.
-The band is influenced by a wide variety of musical styles and artists.
+The band is influenced by a variety of musical styles and artists.

 History

 Formation

 Nicolas Godin studied architecture at the École nationale supérieure d'architecture de Versailles, and Jean-Benoît Dunckel studied mathematics, before forming a band in 1995.
 Before founding Air, Dunckel and Godin played together in the band Orange with others such as Alex Gopher, Xavier Jamaux and Jean de Reydellet.
 The former two subsequently contributed to remixes of tracks recorded by Air.

 Initially Godin worked alone, recording a demo with members of Funkadelic as his backing band before releasing his first entirely solo effort, "Modular Mix", which featured production by Étienne de Crécy.